mlevit/echelon/GETTING_STARTED.md

 ### Perform Proactive Monitoring (post run)

-Following the completion of the workflow, you can choose to participate in proactive monitoring.
-This entails performing statistical evaluations on the finished run.
+Following the completion of the workflow, you can choose to run proactive monitoring.
+This check performs statistical evaluations on the finished run.
 Distinct checks are conducted for both ongoing and completed jobs.

-In the event that any of these proactive monitoring assessments encounter issues, a fresh record will be appended to the `alert` table.
+In the event that any of these proactive monitoring assessments encounter issues, a new record will be inserted into the `alert` table.

 > Note: To gain a deeper understanding of the monitoring process, refer to the [Proactive Monitoring](http://127.0.0.1:8000/frameworks/proactive_monitoring.html) guide.